We’ve never had a better chance …

 3. Compensate our emissions

-Carbon reduction projects, volunteer actions for forest restoration, and Certified Emission Reductions (CER's)
+Compensate emissions through off-setting, including volunteer actions for forest restoration and Certified Emission Reductions (CER's).

 - Measure its carbon footprint